The League of Women Voters of California advocates on fracking (hydraulic fracturing) based on the following positions:

-In May, 2013 the BLM canceled all oil and gas leases in the state through the fiscal 2013 budget year.
-That was due to the budget sequester, which forced the agency to prioritize the resources it can commit for oil and gas development on federal lands.
-Read more.
+In May 2013, the BLM canceled all oil and gas leases in the state through the fiscal 2013 budget year.
+That was due to the budget sequester, which forced the agency to prioritize the resources it could commit for oil and gas development on federal lands.

-In 2012 the LWVUS made its voice heard to several regulatory authorities of the federal government in relation to “fracking.”
-Comments went to the Environmental Protection Agency (EPA), the Bureau of Land Management (BLM) and the Federal Energy Regulatory Commission (FERC).
-The full comments are available here.
+In 2012, the LWVUS made its voice heard to several regulatory authorities of the federal government in relation to “fracking.”
+Comments went to the Environmental Protection Agency (EPA), the Bureau of Land Management (BLM), and the Federal Energy Regulatory Commission (FERC).

 Other Information on Fracking in California

 What You and Your Local League Can Do